Note

 Open a new text file in Visual Studio Code.

-Set variables to the search endpoint and the API key you collected in the previous step.
+Set variables to the search endpoint and the API key you collected in the previous section.

 @baseUrl = PUT-YOUR-SEARCH-SERVICE-URL-HERE @apiKey = PUT-YOUR-ADMIN-API-KEY-HERE